 - We recognise that some learners are more vulnerable online due to a range of factors.
-This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - We recognise that children with cognitive difficulties may be unable to understand the difference between fact and fiction in online content and then may repeat the content/behaviours without understanding the consequences of doing so. - We will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners. (see school curriculum maps, PurpleMash and Jigsaw Schemes of learning) - When implementing an appropriate online safety policy and curriculum we will seek input from specialist staff as appropriate, including the SENCO, Child in Care Designated Teacher.
-(Sian Leahy Inclusion Manager)
+This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - We recognise that children with cognitive difficulties may be unable to understand the difference between fact and fiction in online content and then may repeat the content/behaviours without understanding the consequences of doing so. - We will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners. - When implementing an appropriate online safety policy and curriculum we will seek input from specialist staff as appropriate, including the SENCO, Child in Care Designated Teacher.
+(Sian Leahy, Inclusion Manager)